 People with bipolar disorder, depression, and other mood disorders often have episodes when they feel extremely sad, hopeless, anxious, or confused.
 When these emotions get too intense, the person may struggle with how to cope with overwhelming emotions, and for some people, efforts at coping with distress may take the form of acts of self-injury.

 Self-injury, often including cutting, self-mutilation, or self-harm, is an injurious attempt to cope with overpowering negative emotions, such as extreme anger, anxiety, and frustration.
 It is usually repetitive, not a one-time act.
-Often, people who injure themselves are survivors of traumatic events during childhood or early developmental periods in life.
-Self-injuring behaviors that occur because of difficulty coping with stress are not a symptom of bipolar disorder itself, but may happen when someone's emotional coping strategies are not well-developed.
+Often, people who deliberately injure themselves are survivors of traumatic events during childhood or early developmental periods in life.
+Self-injuring behaviors that occur because of difficulty coping with stress are not a symptom of bipolar disorder, but may happen when someone's emotional coping strategies are not well-developed, or when certain other mental health problems co-exist with bipolar disorder.

 What are some forms of self-injury?